5l1v3r1/gitleakageScan/README.md

 # gitleakageScan
-"""A script for scan git leakage"""
+"""A script to scan git leakage"""